shubhaam13/Mobile-Application-Development/index.md

 ### Support or Contact

 Having trouble with Pages? [contact support](https://shubhaam13.github.io/) and we’ll help you sort it out.
-And Please Don't Forget to Fork/star the Respo.
-Thank You !
+And Please Don't Forget to Fork/star the repository.
+Thank You! keep up the good work.